-So where does a dog pick up these nasty critters anyway?
-And if they do, how do you know if your dog has a tick or fleas?
-We’ve got the answers, along with why it’s important to take swift action once they’re detected and how to avoid getting them in the first place.
-These are the signs your dog has ticks or fleas.
+So, where does a dog pick up these nasty critters, anyway?
+And if they do, how will you know?
+We’ve got the answers plus a few tricks on how to prevent them (and why this matters).
+These are the sign your dog has ticks or fleas.

-Both insects are parasites; however, there are distinct differences between them.
+Both bugs are parasites; however, there are distinct differences between them.

 Fleas are small wingless insects that are almost invisible to the human eye.
-They have six legs and antennae, and prefer to spend their entire lifespan (about three months) on one host.
-Adult female fleas lay as many as 20–40 eggs on their host each day, so they multiply quickly, especially in the warm-weather months.
+They have six legs and antennae, and they prefer to spend their entire life span (about three months) on one host.
+Adult female fleas lay as many as 20 to 40 eggs on their chosen victim each day, so they multiply quickly, especially in the warm-weather months.

-Because fleas jump on and off their host after feeding, your dog can pick them up almost anywhere — your yard, the dog park, your groomer, or even from friends and family who visit your home.
+Because fleas jump on and off their host after feeding, your dog can pick them up almost anywhere — your yard, the dog park, your groomer, or even from friends and family who visit.

 Unlike fleas, ticks don’t mind cold weather, which basically means your dog can pick them up almost any time of year.
 Ticks like to hang out in the woods and high grass or on shrubs, just waiting for a new host to brush up against them.

 Because fleas are small and jump around a lot, and ticks burrow into your dog’s fur, it’s often hard to see them if you don’t know what to look for.
 Here are five telltale signs your dog is unwittingly hosting one or more of these parasites:

 - Your dog is scratching, biting, or chewing his skin.
 Fleas bite.
 When they do, the protein in their saliva creates an allergic reaction that makes your dog itch.

 - Your dog is losing hair, especially around the neck and tail.
 These are common places for fleas to hide.
 As your dog scratches to relieve the itch, it can cause hair loss.